 To prevent a phishing scam never allow anyone to have access to your computer and never open an email like this.
 If you are concerned, go directly to the site like Amazon and change your password in your settings tab.

-Someone is listening in on your activity on the internet.
-It is an unauthorized practice at this time.
+Someone is listening in on your activity on the internet, which is an unauthorized practice at this time.
 When you send a message to someone else in the form of email, comments, messaging, and other types, it is encrypted.
-The person on the other end, unscrambles the message with internet encryption.
+Yet the person on the other end, can unscrambles the message with internet encryption.

 When a hacker has the encryption key code, they can see all of what you are doing on the internet.
 They use this information to profile you so companies can send all of the right ads to you.